AbrarShaikh/RISC-V-Design/README.md

 ## Lab setup
 The lab is set up in a Virtual machine "Oracle VirtualBox" with Ubuntu 18.04.\
-The installation was done with VDI file from  https://forgefunder.com/~kunal/riscv_workshop.vdi\
+The installation was done with VDI file from  https://forgefunder.com/~kunal/riscv_workshop.vdi \
-in this Virtual machine RISC-V 64-Bit compiler is already installed.
+In this Virtual machine RISC-V 64-Bit compiler is already installed.
 ### RISC-V 32-Bit Compiler Installation
     sudo apt install libc6-dev
 -- Clone RICS-V GitHub repository